google/zetasql/docs/format-elements.md

 If the `YEAR` part is missing from `string_expression` and the return type includes this part, `YEAR` is set to the current year.

-An error is generated if a value that is not a supported format element appears in `format_string_expression` or `string_expression` does not contain a value specified by a format element.
+An error is generated if a value that isn't a supported format element appears in `format_string_expression` or `string_expression` doesn't contain a value specified by a format element.

 <table>